papyMonitor/papyMonitor-gui/README.md

 ## Description

-papyMonitor is a multiplatform (Windows, Linux, Mac, ...) tool to interactively receive/edit/monitor data and send commands to an embedded device with the serial port.
-The embedded device can be Arduino, pic, AVR, ARM,...).
+papyMonitor is a multiplatform (Windows, Linux, Mac, ...) tool to interactively receive/edit/monitor data and send commands to an embedded system with the serial port.
+The embedded system can be Arduino (all flavors supported), PIC, AVR, ARM,... or a computer.

 It is fast, real time (the embedded system is the master) and proudly made with Godot Engine.
-The language used is C#, the user configuration file rely on Lua but is very easy to understand and to modify.
-This tool is already used in production but has for sure some bugs to discover.
+The language used is C#, the user configuration file rely on Lua language but is very easy to manipulate.
+This tool is already used in production but -for sure- still has some bugs to discover.
 The MAC version has not been tested since we don't have a MAC, so developers are welcome.

-## Table of Contents
+## Installation

-The **Scripts** folder contains the C# files

-The **icons** folder contains the project icons
+Go to Releases and select the binary for your platform

 ## Installation (developers)